 If you would like to be added to our mailing list regarding upcoming workshops, please click here and provide contact details.
 Let us know if you would like to be contacted by mail or email (or both) and whether you are interested in Canadian or UK workshops.

-We are delighted to bring back Dr. Melanie Fennell to Canada in the fall of 2016.
+We are delighted to bring back Dr. Melanie Fennell to Canada in this NOvember.
 She will be presenting a two day workshop entitled Overcoming Low-Self Esteem: A Transdiagnostic CBT Approach to Break the Cycle of Anxiety & Depression.

 Toronto – Nov 3-4, 2016